 Step Two: Identify Important Documents

 Keep documents relating to government matters.
 It’s always a hassle visiting a state or federal government office to obtain copies, so hold onto the originals.
-That includes:
+(Also see, How to Organize Tax Documents.)

 - Birth, adoption, name change, marriage, and death certificates